Visitation Information

 Visitation guidelines for Neonatal Intensive Care Unit (NICU) patients are designed to ensure the safety and well-being of infants in our care.

-Parents, designated caregivers and siblings of the patient may visit anytime, day or night, for the duration of the patient’s stay.
-Masks are encouraged at the bedside.
+Parents and designated caregivers may visit anytime, day or night, for the duration of the patient’s stay.

-Adult visitors (age 18+) may visit during normal visiting hours (11 AM to 8 PM, seven days a week) while accompanied by at least one parent.
+Adult visitors (age 18+) may visit during normal visiting hours (11 AM to 8 PM, seven days a week).
 No more than three visitors, including parents and siblings, are allowed at the bedside at one time.
-We encourage visitors to take turns when necessary.
-No minor visitors, other than siblings of the patient during normal visiting hours, are permitted visitation.

 Health Precautions & Infection Control